hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/authorization/4-setting-nested-permissions.md

 hasura3 cloud build create --project-id <PROJECT_ID> --metadata-file metadata.hml
 ```

-Then, run the following query in the Console, ensuring that you have the `x-hasura-role` and `x-hasura-user-id` headers
+Then, run the query in the Console, ensuring that you have the `x-hasura-role` and `x-hasura-user-id` headers set:
-set:

 ```graphql
 query GetUsers {